tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 “We’re setting up now,” he said.
 “Called in a medicine man named Desbah.
 He knows that old stuff.
 Said what you told me last time was a bad shadow.
 Said that thing you shot might’ve been a mask.
 Not a real dog.”

-“It wasn’t,” I said, my voice wavering just a little.
+“It wasn’t a dog.”
+I said, my voice wavering just a hint.

 Joe exhaled through his nose.
 I could picture him standing outside his truck, wind tugging at his sleeves.
 Oiled gator-skin boots kicking at the weeds.

-“We set the circle near the arroyos.
+“We set the line near the arroyos.
 You’ll see it before the road curves west.
 Cedar, ash, pollen.
 Desbah’s been blessing it himself.
 That thing steps through, it’ll feel it.
-Might even stop it.
-Might not.”
+Might even stop it.”

 “I’ll drive through.
 I’ll lead it in.”